edsadr/windsurf-task-manager-workflow/docs/create-windsurf-rules.md

 ## Rules Document Structure

-The generated `.windsurfrules` should include the following sections as appropriate:
+The generated `windsurfrules.md` should include the following sections as appropriate:

 1. **Introduction/Overview:** Briefly state the purpose of the rules and their intended scope (e.g., "These rules guide Cascade in generating code for this workspace.")
 2. **Coding Guidelines:** Bullet points or numbered lists of code style, formatting, and language-specific rules.